Emile666/stc1000_stm8/README.md

 the IAR development environment for STM8, which can be downloaded free of charge.
 Use the code-size limited version.
 After having installed this, the drivers for the ST-Link USB adapter are also installed.
 ![st-link-v2](img/st_link_v2.png)

 The frontpanel PCB has a 4-pin connector (labeled with SIG, RST, VCC and GND).
-Solder some pins to this and connect the ST-Link adapter (use GND-GND, RST-RST and SWIM-SIG).
-Power-up the STC\-1000 and connect the ST-Link V2 USB
+Solder some pins to this and connect the ST-Link adapter (use GND-GND, RST-RST and SWIM-SIG.
+VCC is not needed).
+This is all you need to reprogram the device!
+Power-up the STC\-1000 and connect the ST-Link V2 USB.
-If you have downloaded the project-files, open the project in IAR, do a Project->Rebuild All and then press Ctrl-D. This opens the debugger and transfers the code to the microcontroller.
-Remove the wires, re cycle power and you are good to go!
+If you have downloaded the project- and source-files, open the project in IAR, do a Project->Rebuild All and then press Ctrl-D. This opens the debugger and transfers the code to the microcontroller.
+The first time you do this, a message pops up stating that protection bits are set and these need to be cleared.
+If you do this (necessary if you want to reprogram the uC), the program present is erased (with no way of getting this back!).

 ![swim-interface](img/swim_interface.jpg)

+Remove the wires, re-cycle power and you are good to go!

 Schematics
 ----------
 I reversed engineered both the frontpanel PCB as well as the backplane PCB.
 The frontpanel PCB holds the buttons, the 7-segment display (3 digit common-cathode) as well as the STM8S003F3 uC.
-There's an ingenious connection to the backplane that holds both relays (able to switch 12A at 230VAC), the power-supply (12V and 5V) and the connectors.
+There's an ingenious soldered connection to the backplane that holds both relays (able to switch 12A at 230VAC), the power-supply (12V and 5V) and the connectors.
 The schematics were made with the Eagle PCB program.

 ![frontpanel](img/schematics_frontpanel.png)

-![backplane](img/schematics_backplane.png)
-An interesting feature are the S1, S2 lines.
+An interesting feature are the S1 and S2 lines.
 It looks likes this is an I2C interface.
 Interesting feature for those of you willing to do some more hacking!
+With the current hardware, it is only used for multiplexing the 7-segment display.

+![backplane](img/schematics_backplane.png)

 Introduction (taken from https://github.com/matsstaff/stc1000p)
 ----------------------------------------------------------